 No. Your universal consent decision (opting in or out of donating your biological samples) will have no impact on your clinical care.
-For patients over the age of 18, if you say YES to the collection of an additional blood tube and/or saliva sample, the clinical staff will need to know in advance in order to collect the additional sample.
+If you say YES to the collection of an additional blood tube and/or saliva sample, the clinical staff will need to know in advance in order to collect the additional sample.
 No matter what you decide, it will not affect your relationship with UCLA Health or the services you are receiving.